Total Joint Advantage

 Total Joint Advantage is a comprehensive education and rehabilitation program for patients undergoing total joint replacement surgery at St. Bernards.
 Participating can both ease the anxiety one may experience prior to surgery and accelerate the rehabilitation process, enabling a timely return to an active lifestyle.

 This unique program incorporates a team approach to treatment following a patient from the time he or she elects to undergo surgery all the way through rehabilitation.
 The patient's surgeon, primary doctor, physical therapists, occupational therapists, nurses, joint coordinator plus the patient's own "coach" are all involved in his or her preparation and progress.
 This support system is further strengthened by coordinating the education and rehabilitation of a number of patients simultaneously undergoing joint replacement.

 Following surgery, you will be encouraged to get up and walk the very next day.
-As a participant in Total Joint Advantage, you will have the opportunity to wear your own clothes rather than a hospital gown and will attend daily group therapy sessions while in the hospital.
+As a participant in Total Joint Advantage, you will have the opportunity to wear your own clothes rather than a hospital gown and will attend twice daily group therapy sessions while in the hospital.
 Sharing the rehabilitation process with others in similar situations is motivating and has been shown to aid in healing.

 For patients suffering from severe arthritis, joint replacement surgery can be life-changing.
 Participating in the St. Bernards Total Joint Advantage can make the entire surgical experience less frightening and facilitate a faster recuperation, restoring you to a more active level of activity.